 In order to shoot consistently, you must also be able to mount your gun smoothly and accurately on to your moving bird.
 This will enable you to read the speed, distance and direction of the bird accurately and in one smooth movement, allowing you to make the shot at the right time.
 If you can’t get your gun-mount right, you will misread the bird and consequently miss the shot.

 Try to reduce any factors that could affect consistent gun-mounting.
 Address your chosen bird correctly by, for example, holding your muzzles just below the line of your bird for a straight-driven one, and make sure your eyes are in line with the muzzles.
 Keep your eye on the bird and your head still as you bring the gun to your cheek.
-Keep watching the bird as you pull the trigger and stay watching as it folds in the air, making sure you fi nish your shot smoothly and correctly.
+Keep watching the bird as you pull the trigger and stay watching as it folds in the air, making sure you finish your shot smoothly and correctly.

 Know your distances

 Part of consistent shooting is knowing what you can kill cleanly and safely.
-It is important to understand your distances and a good way to develop this is to practise with different heights of towers.
+It is important to understand your distances and a good way to develop this is to practice with different heights of towers.
 I can’t stress this point enough — it really does make a difference.

 Common ringneck For many shoots this has always been the go-to breed.
 The common ringneck is a very large and powerful pheasant that is capable of taking on strong wind conditions.
-As the breeds go, I have always felt that this particular breed of pheasant demands a bit more respect when shooting because its size and power can be deceptive.

 Polish Bazanty This bird has become popular on many shoots in the UK.
 A medium-sized pheasant, the Polish Bazanty is a strong and hardy bird.
 Many shoots find them straightforward to flush, so the surprises to the Guns are limited, and they are brilliantly strong fliers.
 On windy days, especially when there are crosswinds, there is no pheasant in the UK that can move and slide like the Polish Bazanty, making the breed a real challenge.